 Proving Negligence in Your Claim

 In a workers’ compensation case, fault is not a factor.
 However, in a work injury claim, negligence must be the cause of your accident and resulting injuries.
 To prove negligence, you should have a trusted representative at your side.
-A Fayetteville work injury lawyer from McMath Woods will help show how your injuries happened because of someone else’s negligence.
+A workplace injury lawyer in Fayetteville, AR, from McMath Woods will help show how your injuries happened because of someone else’s negligence.

 worker wrapping his coworkers arm